-Of course, we do not recommend you use swap space as a replacement to physical memory, especially on cloud hosting.
+Just as a disclaimer, it is not recommend that you use swap space as a replacement to physical memory, especially on cloud hosting.
 If you are continuously eating into swap space, you should upgrade your physical memory.
 Swap should really only be a fall back in case memory usage peaks abnormally.

 First check if the system has any swap configured.